Azure/SimuLand/3_simulate_detect/persistence/grantDelegatedPermissionsToApplication.md

         * Directory.Read.All
 * A Microsoft Graph access token

-Open PowerShell as administrator and use an existing Microsoft Graph access token to list the Azure AD applications in a tenant.
+Open PowerShell as administrator and use the existing Microsoft Graph access token to list the Azure AD applications in a tenant.
 In this lab, we only have one application named `MyApplication` by default.
-If you changed the name while deploying the environment, use that name.
+If you changed the name while deploying the lab environment, use that name.

 ```PowerShell
 $headers = @{“Authorization” = “Bearer $MSGraphAccessToken”}